duttresearchgroup/MARS/README.md

 # Overview
-Code base for SPARTA framework
+Code base for MARS framework: Middleware for Adaptive Reflective Systems, partially supported by the National Science Foundation (NSF) under grant CCF-1704859.

 This repository contains mostly the implementation of the prediction, task mapping, and DVFS algorithms used by the sense-predict-allocate approach described by the SmartBalance/RunDMC and related papers.
 A trace-based simulator for offline simulation of these algorithms and for platform design space exploration is also included.